Index Server Cloud

 Index Server cloud replication provides high availability for your data for the features that use Index Server cloud.
-Index Server cloud supports fault tolerance by allowing you to have multiple Index Store clients associated to a single Index Server application.
-When replication is configured, the data in the index is distributed across two or more nodes in the Index Server cloud.
-With adequate replication, your Index Server cloud can continue to function even if one or more nodes in the Index Server cloud are unavailable.
+To support fault tolerance, multiple Index Store clients are associated with a single Index Server application.
+When replication is configured, the data in the index is distributed across three or more nodes in the Index Server cloud.
+With adequate replication, the Index Server cloud can continue to function even if one or more nodes in the Index Server cloud are unavailable.

-For example, if you have five nodes in your Index Server cloud and a replication factor of three, then your Index Server cloud would still be able to handle requests even if up to two nodes are unavailable at one time.
+For example, if you have five nodes in your Index Server cloud and a replication factor of three, the Index Server cloud can handle requests even if up to two nodes are unavailable at one time.
 With a larger replication factor, your system becomes more reliable.
 For the same example of an Index Server cloud with five nodes, if you set the replication factor to five, then your Index Server cloud could still function if up to four nodes are unavailable at one time.

 While a higher replication factor means a more durable system, higher replication factors mean that more data and objects are consumed by each node in the Index Server cloud.
 Therefore, you must determine the replication factor for your Index Server cloud based on your need for high availability and your hardware limitations.